lovablelabs/docs/src/integrations/supabase.md

 # :simple-supabase:{ .supabase} Supabase Integration

-!!! warning "Supabase integration is in early beta"
+!!! warning "Supabase integration is in beta"
-    We have made the new Supabase integration available to select users.
-It's still in early beta.
-If you are interested in joining the beta, please contact us.
+    Contact us if you run into any issues.
+Known issues: Requests to Supabase sporadically result in 502 – we have contacted Supabase about it.

 ## Overview